CrossRef/event-data-user-guide/event-data-manual.md

 ## Individual Events vs Pre-Aggregated {#concept-individual-aggregated}

-Most sources, such as Twitter, Wikipedia, DataCite etc, provide a view of indivdual Events.
+Most sources, such as Twitter, Wikipedia, DataCite etc, provide a view of individual Events.
 Some, like Mendeley or Facebook, are only able to capture snapshots of aggregate values.
 It is preferable to capture individual Events, and pre-aggregated Events are only produced where it is the only format available.

 The `occurred_at` field of individual Events is generally the time the original event happened, e.g.